jysuarezibarra/CenoMorph-PF/IMAGE_SOURCES.md

 # Image sources

-These (semi)landmark data accompany the manuscript:
+These landmark data accompany the manuscript:

 > **Morphologic variability of *Globigerinoides ruber* (*albus* and *ruber*) and *G. elongatus* in the world oceans.**
 > Suárez-Ibarra et al.